martian17/htmlgen/README.md

 # HTMLGen - A JavaScript centered DOM library
 This is a light weight DOM wrapper library that was created to speed up web development.
-It is intended to be as low level as possible, while providing shortcuts and consice syntax to seamlessly incorporate HTML elements into your JavaScript logic (and yes, not the other way around).
+It is intended to be as low level as possible, while providing shortcuts and concise syntax to seamlessly incorporate HTML elements into your JavaScript logic (and yes, not the other way around).

 ## Memory integrity over Reactivity